Overview

 queue_delayed_work(wq, dw, 0/*ms*/)

-The second queue_delayed_work will not trigger the work right now, because the PENDING bit has been set.
+The second queue_delayed_work will not trigger the work right now, because the

 At the moment, we need mod_delayed_work_on